 Seat belts – Young drivers are notoriously bad at wearing seat belts – it’s an image thing!
 Geeky, embarrassing, uncomfortable to wear and it’s only a short drive are the excuses you hear!
 Did you know?
-One-third of all road crashes takes place less than a mile from home.
+One-third of all road crashes take place less than a mile from home.
 FACT: If you wear a seat belt you will reduce the risk of fatal or critical injury by half.

 Fixed Penalty Notices – You must avoid getting an FPN if you don’t want points on your license!
-The Police will issue a Fixed Penalty Notice, on the spot, to drivers committing a range of traffic offenses including speeding, going through a red light, using a mobile while driving and much more.
+The Police will issue a Fixed Penalty Notice, on the spot, to drivers committing a range of traffic offences including speeding, going through a red light, using a mobile while driving and much more.

-VDRS –A VDRS issued by the Police when they find a minor fault on your car but they don’t want to give you penalty points on your license.
+VDRS –A VDRS issued by the Police when they find a minor fault on your car, but they don’t want to give you penalty points on your license.
 A VDRS is an opportunity for you to get your vehicle repaired and avoid points and a Fine.

 SORN – Your car has to have continuous insurance unless you apply for a SORN declaration to take it off the road.